LaraBerenguer/LaraBerenguer/README.md

 Find Games is a platform for scheduling and managing tabletop gaming sessions.
 You can create users, events, manage locations, and coordinate with other players.

 It's a fullstack app made with React + Vite.
 Frontend includes state management using Context API.
+I used FullCalendar, Chart.js and Mapbox GL plugins.
 Backend includes Nodejs, Express and database management with Sequelize and Postgresql.

 <br>